contentstack/contentstack-android-persistence-example/README.md

 #### Sync token/pagination token

-To save Sync Token and Pagination Token, we need SyncStore class file  which will manage the storage and retrieval of updated Sync Token and Pagination Token.
+To save the sync token and the pagination token, we need the SyncStore class file, which will manage the storage and retrieval of the updated sync token and pagination token.

 ```
 if (stackResponse.getPaginationToken()!=null){